rule

 Text 32

-Hari, the Supreme Lord is situated in all living beings; being of the highest esteem for all those creatures and for what drives them is one of understanding for the Supreme Controller.
+Understanding that Hari, the Supreme Lord is situated in all living beings, one should be of the highest regard for all creatures and their needs.

 Text 33

-Thus having subdued the six symptoms [of sensual weaknesses: lust, anger, greed, illusion, madness and jealousy] is the devotional service rendered unto the Controller, Vâsudeva, the Supreme Lord, of which the peace and love is obtained.
+,Thus having subdued the six symptoms [of sensual weaknesses: lust, anger, greed, illusion, madness and jealousy] is the devotional service rendered unto the Controller, Vāsudeva, the Supreme Lord, of which the peace and love is obtained.
+(Vedabase)

 Text 34